Since March, many of us have been consumed, rightfully so, by the Covid-19 pandemic. Months later, the virus continues to dictate our lives.

 “Flu viruses not only change from season to season, but can even change within the course of a single season,” said Dr. Wu.
 “Still, antibodies made in response to a vaccination with one flu virus can sometimes provide protection against different flu strains.
 That’s why, even if the vaccine is a less than a perfect match, it is still far more effective in preventing the flu than getting no shot at all.”

+Also have a look at the process for manufacturing viral vectors as it’s very interesting what they do.
 This year, he added, it’s even more important for people to comply.

 EIGHT GOOD REASONS TO GET A FLU SHOT